georgexyz19/georgexyz.com/content/posts/vim-tips.md

 #### Set Initial Console Window Size

-On Linux terminal, you can use `set lines=50 columns=100` to set initial console size.
+On Linux Mint terminal, you can use `set lines=50 columns=100` to set initial console size.
 I have those lines in my `~/.vimrc` file.

 ```